How To Delay Your Period

 What Treatments Are Available For Period Delay?

 If you are deemed medically suitable by one of the 40+ Irish-registered GPs at Webdoctor.ie, a script for oral medication will be sent to your local pharmacy.
-These are the most commonly prescribed period delay medications:

 It is important that you take this medication as prescribed as this is an ‘off licence’ use of this drug and the dose instruction will be different to those detailed in the patient information leaflet that accompanies the tablets.